OpenNebula/docs/source/operation/users_groups_management/showback.rst

 .. warning::

     If your users can access the :ref:`Sunstone 'user' view <suns_views>`, it's important to set a default cost.
-These users can manage their own Templates, wich won't have a specific cost assigned.
+These users can manage their own Templates, which won't have a specific cost assigned.

 Calculate Monthly Reports
 ================================================================================